The Dust Coda: History

-The Dust Coda are considered a part of the 'New Wave Of Classic Rock'.
+The Dust Coda are considered a part of the 'New Wave of Classic Rock'.
 Their track "Rock N Roll" appeared on rock and metal label Earache Records' compilation Earache Presents: The New Wave Of Rock N Roll, which charted at #10 in the UK Official Vinyl Albums Chart.

-In 2020, following the release of this compilation, The Dust Coda signed to Earache Records.
+In 2020, following the release of this compilation, the Dust Coda signed to Earache Records.
 Their sophomore album Mojo Skyline is due to be released by Earache Records in 2021.
 The album artwork was designed by Nick Dwyer, artist and creative director at Beavertown Brewery, using the same artistic style as Beavertown's beer designs.

 Mojo Skyline features performances from Tom Pinder (trombone), Gavin Fitzjohn (trumpet/tenor saxophone/baritone saxophone) and Nick Nasmyth (piano/organ), who have played for the likes of Manic Street Preachers, Paolo Nutini and Kylie Minogue.

 On 8 January 2021, The Dust Coda re-released their single 'Breakdown' under Earache Records.
 It featured in Classic Rock Magazine's 'Tracks Of The Week'.

 On 3 February 2021, The Dust Coda entered into an official brand partnership with Four Roses Bourbon, a brand which would go on to feature in their music video "Jimmy 2 Times".
 On 25 February 2021, The Dust Coda released their new single and music video "Jimmy 2 Times", a song based on the Goodfellas character of the same name, which premiered via Ramblin' Man Fair in conjunction with an announcement that The Dust Coda would be playing the main stage at the festival on 17 July 2021.
 'Jimmy 2 Times' featured in Classic Rock Magazine's 'Tracks Of The Week'.

 On 26 March 2021, Mojo Skyline was released.
 It reached No. 27 on the UK Albums Chart and No. 3 in the UK Rock & Metal Albums Chart.

 On 5 October 2021, The Dust Coda played WDR Fernsehen's Rockpalast Crossroads Festival amidst their first European tour.

+In April 2023, the band announced their third album Loco Paradise and their Loco Paradise UK headline tour for October 2023.
+Following a performance in support of Guns N' Roses at BST Hyde Park and a UK in-store tour, Loco Paradise was released on 7 July 2023 and achieved No. 36 in the UK Albums Chart and No. 1 in the UK Rock & Metal Albums Chart.
+The album was met with critical acclaim.